cdcDoga/cdcDoga.github.io/README.md

 # cdcDoga.github.io
-a website for publicity of Eskişehir, Turkey and a calculator in last page
+a website for publicity of Eskişehir, Turkey and a calculator after registration last page

 >> A responsive website for knowing Eskişehir better.